 What is the Main Message of Philippians 4?

-In chapter 1 we learned that Paul and the church in Philippi were all suffering persecution.
-Paul wrote this letter from prison.
+In chapter 1 we learned that Paul and the Philippian church were all suffering persecution.
+Paul wrote this letter from prison after hearing a good report of their faith.
 We also see how the Lord used these sufferings and trials for the advancement of the gospel.

 In Philippians 2, we saw a glimpse into the depth of Christ’s humility.
-He humbled Himself by becoming obedient to the point of death on a cross.
-Then, God highly exalted Him and gave Him the name above every name and authority in heaven and earth.
+The beginning of the gospel teaches us that Christ humbled Himself by taking on the form of flesh.
+He then, humbled Himself by becoming obedient to the point of death on a cross.
+God highly exalted Him and gave Him the name above every name and authority in heaven and earth.

-We then saw Paul move from talking about the work of Christ, to instructing the Philippians on what their proper response should be to all that the Lord had done for them.
+We then saw Paul move from talking about the work of Christ, to instructing the Philippians on what their proper response should be to all the good things that the Lord had done for them.

 In Philippians 3, we see Paul giving instructions for how they were to conduct themselves as followers of Christ.